MYHockey News

 The hockey-playing population in a province or region determines whether a province sends one team or multiple teams, while the provinces in the Atlantic Region pool their resources and send one team to ensure competitive balance.
 Ontario has two entries in the event, which has been held since 2001.

-Ontario Red has won 13 of the 14 championships contested since 2001, with Ontario Blue capturing the 2012 while also earning three silver medals.
-Quebec has advanced to the gold-medal game eight times, including 2023, without ever taking home the gold.
+Ontario Red now has won 14 of the 15 championships contested since 2001, with Ontario Blue capturing the 2012 tile while also earning three silver medals.
+Quebec has advanced to the gold-medal game nine times, including the last two years, without ever taking home the gold.
 Manitoba has claimed a pair of silver medals to go along with three bronze medals.
 Saskatchewan took home silver in 2019 but never has won bronze.
-British Columbia has finished third four times, while Quebec has earned two bronze medals and Alberta captured bronze once.
+British Columbia now has finished third five times, while Quebec has earned two bronze medals and Alberta captured bronze once.
 Ontario Red placed third in 2012, and the Atlantic Region won a bronze medal in 2005.

 Play got underway on Sunday, Nov.
 3, at the qplex in Quispasmis, with four games being contested, starting at 9 a.m.
 EST. Ontario Blue knocked off Quebec, 2-0, in the tournament opener, with Ontario Red skating to an 8-2 victory against AlbertaBritish Columbia rallying for a 4-3 win against Manitoba and Saskatchewan handing the host Atlantic team a 2-1 overtime setback.